ArindamBhatta/Todo-App/quick_notes.md

 ### Key Capabilities of Middleware: -
 - `Execute any code` : You can perform a wide range of tasks within middleware, such as logging, authentication, data parsing, error handling, and more.

-- `Modify request and response objects` : Middleware can access and modify properties of the req and res objects, allowing you to add information or alter the flow of data.
+- `Modify request and response objects` : Middleware can access and modify properties of the req and res objects, allowing you to add information or later the flow of data.

 - `Terminate the request-response cycle` : If a middleware function decides to handle the request entirely, it can send a response directly and prevent further processing.